smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 -----

-## 26. Variables
+## 27. Variables

-When a `SELECT` assignment processes no rows, SQL Server leaves the variable unchanged:
+When a `SELECT` assignment processes no rows, SQL Server leaves the variable unchanged.

 ```sql
 DECLARE @Test VARCHAR(100) = 'Default';